 Stop using your brain as your primary method of remembering where each image resides.
 Learn to develop and implement an organization system for your images that will allow you to find any important photograph in less than 5 seconds.
 Not only will you be able to quickly find any image you can remember shooting, but you’ll also have a trusted system for keeping track of important details about each image such as: model release status, copyright registration records, licensing history and much more.

-Ben Willmore has been using Lightroom for over eight years and in that time has developed very effective methods for managing his images.
+Ben Willmore has been using Lightroom for over 15 years and in that time has developed very effective methods for managing his images.
 He will help you to radically transform the way you think about organizing your photos in Lightroom.

 From Chaos to Clarity